Lapin0t/grothendieck-cern/README.md

 > catastrophe, say, famine, etc.?

 I think there's already a basic misunderstanding.
-I didn't say that anyone in particular---or anyone else, me, for example---should transform industrial society, just like that, over the next ten, twenty or thirty years years into another predetermined form of society.
+I didn't say that anyone in particular—or anyone else, me, for example—should transform industrial society, just like that, over the next ten, twenty or thirty years years into another predetermined form of society.
 If a fairy were to invest me with discretionary powers, I'd tell her I didn't want to.
 Indeed, I'm quite convinced that what I